alaafawzyy/alaafawzyy/README.md

 - 📝 I regularly write articles on [https://www.linkedin.com/in/alaa-fawzy-37668a28b/](https://www.linkedin.com/in/alaa-fawzy-37668a28b/)

-- 💬 Ask me about *Jetpack compose*
+- 💬 Ask me about Android Development

 - 📫 How to reach me *alaaffawzy@gmail.com*